 Your life is the sum total of all the decisions you you made so if you don’t like your life, make different decisions.

 Get over events that give you negative emotions quickly.
-He doesn’t dwell on something that causes depression, anger, or frustration even though he had a dysfunctional, violent father.
+He doesn’t dwell on something that causes depression, anger, or frustration, even though he had a dysfunctional, violent father.
+His dad was dishonest and had a tendency to steal.
+He would steal new toys and gadgets for his kids as gifts until his mom made him return them.
+He even stole money from his brother after his brother gave him a second chance by partnering with him in business.

 He credits his mother for helping him succeed.
-She made sure he didn’t so drugs or steal or anything bad even though all the other kids were.
+She made sure he didn’t so drugs, steal, or anything bad even though all the other kids were.

 Growing up, Kevin didn’t have a choice of how his mom raised him so he accepted it.
 It is better to see the positive than to get resentful at what you can’t change, making it that much worse.
 He didn’t switch from resentment to gratitude and appreciation overnight, but he began the process.